JT299/BASH_Notes.md/Bash.md

 umask = checks permissions

-chmod = changes permission on a file
+chmod = changes permission on a file ps -u Jim 		IDs processes use by user: Jim ps --forest 		show complete process tree with parent child relationships ps -u Jim –-forest 	show for user: Jim only ps u U Jim –-forest 	owned by user: Jim ps aux 		a == shows all procs running on system u == users running the proc x == CMDs that ran the procs.

 rm = removes a file
   -rf = forces to remove